havlicekdom/alexandria/README.md

-# Library App
+# Alexandria

-Library App is a simple dashboard for borrowing books from a library and administration of the loans and the books.
+Alexandria is a dashboard for borrowing books from a library and administration of the loans and the books.

 ## Installation